Users

 optional

-A subnode which specifies the envPropertiesPredicate.
+A subnode that specifies the envPropertiesPredicate.

-If not defined explicitly then the predicate accepts anything within the following namespaces:
+If not defined explicitly, then the predicate accepts anything within the following namespaces:

 • java.naming.* (except credentials and principal)